-(d) An employee may be required to commence a maternity leave where the duties of the employee cannot reasonably be performed because of the pregnancy.
-The employee will provide a medical certificate from a qualified medical practitioner.
-The leave of absence may continue until the employee provides a certificate from a qualified medical practitioner stating that she is able to perform her duties.
+(e) An employee may be required to commence a pregnancy/maternity leave where the duties of the employee cannot reasonably be performed because of the pregnancy and to continue the leave of absence until the employee provides a certificate from a qualified medical practitioner stating that the employee is able to perform the employee's duties.
+However, where practical, the Employer will provide the employee with an opportunity to continue employment with appropriate alternative duties, before requiring an employee to take a leave of absence.